chaseoes/BetterSimpleHomes/readme.md

 A lightweight and simple Bukkit plugin (a Minecraft server mod) that adds /home functionality.
 Well-developed and bug free.

+Made on request in this Spigot thread: https://www.spigotmc.org/threads/simple-yet-bug-free-home.140350/

 ## Commands
 * **/sethome**: Set (or reset) your home location to where you're currently standing.
 * **/home**: Teleport back to the home location you set using the previous command.